 It is just strange that they discovered a 240-page book filled with a lot of anatomic plant images that don't exist in a language that doesn't exist either.

 What does this mean?
 This kind of mystery makes my brain overheat.

 9 - Dyatlov Pass Incident: A Gruesome Historic Mystery

 The Dyatlov Pass Incident occurred in the Mountain of the Dead... yes, I know, it's a convenient name for one of the unexplained mysteries of mankind.

-The mountain of the dead was avoided for centuries by the tribes that surrounded it, but on the second half of twentieth century hikers started to explore the mountain.
+The mountain of the dead was avoided for centuries by the tribes that surrounded it, but in the second half of twentieth-century hikers started to explore the mountain.
 People started dying there and still do.
-Granted this happens in virtually every mountain - hiking is dangerous business.
+Granted this happens in virtually every mountain - hiking is a dangerous business.

 The Dyatlov Pass Incident occurred when 9 hikers ventured to explore the mountain's peak, and they didn't return.
 The next day a friend went out to search for them and found out they were all dead.

 They had their skulls crushed, ribcages shattered and yet they weren't showing signs of fighting or trauma.
 One of them was missing her tongue and they all had orange skin and radioactivity levels were present in the corpses.
 They were all shortly dressed or half-naked.